Certora/Documentation/docs/prover/approx/grounding.md

 This is clearly true; for example `f(x - 1)` is always smaller than `f(x)`, as is `f(0)`.
-However, to work around the nested quantifier restriction, we have to help the prover find the correct value for `y`.
+However, to work around the nested quantifier restriction, we have to help the Prover find the correct value for `y`.
 We could replace this statement with either of the following two:

 ```cvl